Sheffield shooting: Murder probe as man found with wounds dies

 A man has died after being found with "serious gunshot injuries" in the street, police have said.

-South Yorkshire Police said the man, in his 20s, was found by emergency services on Callow Drive in Sheffield shortly after 01:30 BST.
+South Yorkshire Police said the man, in his 20s, was found by emergency services in Callow Drive in Sheffield shortly after 01:30 BST.

 The force said the man, who has not yet been formally identified, died at the scene and a post-mortem examination would be carried out.